 Tip #3: Design Style: Look at the Whole Picture

 When creating your bathroom floorplan and design, consider the overall style of your home.
 Do you have an open and modern layout, or is it more traditional?
 While you may not have the luxury to have a large space for an open layout bathroom, simple accessories and fixtures can portray a similar feel.
 When it comes to design, make sure this space cohesively fits with the overall theme of your home.
+Have a beachy feel throughout your home?
+Then choose a beach house theme for your bathroom as well.
 Take a look at the interior decor your home currently has, and have that be reflected in your bathroom remodel.
 From colors to countertops, all these details should blend seamlessly together with its surrounding rooms.

 Tip #4: Bathroom Additions – Location Matters

 If you are investing a bathroom addition, make sure the secondary bathrooms are located in a centralized area that can be easily accessed by visitors and family members.
 If possible, try to place your bathroom in a space that can bring in natural lighting, which will not only brighten up the room but will also provide necessary ventilation.

 Now that we have a general idea of important principles in bathroom design, here are three common bathroom layouts.